StoneT2000/Polytomizator/README.md

 Simply download the repository's zip file, open it, and then open polytomize.html.
 This local method is compatible on Firefox only.

-# Features
+## Features
 - Upload local image files to the page to make poly art with
 - Different brushes, brush sizes, and densities to play around with to add or remove points onto the canvas
 - Triangulizes the points using delaunay triangulization.
 Algorithm used provided by ...
-- Creates poly art from triangulization and can be downloaded at high resolutions.
+- Creates poly art from triangulization and can be downloaded at high resolutions
+- Poly art can be created instantly or with a "flowering effect" as the colors are added to the triangles starting from the center and expanding outwards

-# Planned Features:
+## Planned Features
-- Algorithm to have computer make the art by itself through edge detection algorithms and
+- Algorithm to have computer make the art by itself through edge detection algorithms etc.
+- Exporting the canvas to a .svg file